Mayerson Grants FAQ

 Below are frequently asked questions regarding our application process; we encourage you to review these first.

-We’ll eventually need something in “black & white” from you… a letter of intent, but don’t hesitate to pick up the phone and discuss your proposal with Jeff Seibert, Grants Officer.
-Your letter of intent should be 1-2pgs. in which you describe the issue you’re going to address, the scope of work you intend to perform, and the rough budget necessary to proceed.
+We’ll eventually need something in “black & white” from you, for example a letter of intent.
+Don’t hesitate to pick up the phone and discuss your proposal with Jeff Seibert, Grants Officer at 513-621-7500.
+Your letter of intent should be 1-2 pages in which you describe the issue you’re going to address, the scope of work you intend to perform, and the rough budget necessary to proceed.
 Feel free to contact us with general inquiries.

 Letters of Intent are accepted ongoingly.
 Uninvited proposals are not accepted.
 You will receive feedback from your letter of intent within thirty days of its receipt, usually sooner.
 Feedback may be in the form of an invitation for a full proposal, at which time the amount of your request will be discussed. or a declination with the suggestion that we maintain communication about relevant issues.

 The budget that accompanies a full proposal should have two parts: revenue and expenses.
 Under revenue, please identify whether the income is “pending” or “committed”.
 Include your organization’s annual budget for your most recently completed fiscal year.
 Also, include a detailed line item budget for the project for which you are requesting support.